ministryofjustice/service_assessments/phases/v2/alpha.md

 Service Manager able to:

-* describe the languages, frameworks, and other technical choices they’ve made in alpha, and how this will affect the decisions they make in beta.
+* Describe the languages, frameworks, and other technical choices they’ve made in alpha, and how this will affect the decisions they make in beta.
-* describe the development toolchain they would like to select for beta and why.
+* Describe the development toolchain they would like to select for beta and why.

 ## Point 7: Evaluate what user data and information the digital service will be providing or storing, and address the security level, legal responsibilities, privacy issues and risks associated with the service (consulting with experts where appropriate).